garymichaelbass/azure-iot-location-pipeline/README.md

     This provides **AZURE_USER_OBJECT_ID**.

-    Execute the following command to get your local user account (`AZURE_USER_OBJECT_ID`) which will be used to access Grafana:
+    Execute the following command to get your hyphenated 32 alphanumeric character local user account (`AZURE_USER_OBJECT_ID`) which will be used to access Grafana:

     ```bash
     az ad signed-in-user show --query id -o tsv   # output has 32 alphanumeric characters
-    XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+    # XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
     ```

   - **Step 4\.
 Databricks Token Setup**